 The SPS-40 Propulsion System was designed for medium and large satellites and able to adjust the orbit parameters and insure the maneuverability of satellites in space.

-The SPS37 Propulsion System was designed for mini satellites mass up to 500 kg.
+The SPS-25 Propulsion System was designed for mini satellites mass up to 500 kg.

-The ST37 Hall-Effect Thruster is a modification of a Thruster with an Anode Layer.
+The ST-25 Hall Thruster is a modification of a Thruster with an Anode Layer.

-The Power Processing Unit is one of the components of the SPS40 and SPS37 propulsion systems.
+The Power Processing Unit is one of the components of the SPS-40 and SPS-25 propulsion systems.

 SETS is developing a modular Xenon Feed System (XFS) with significant reductions in mass and cost while increasing system reliability.

 Support Ukraine in the fight against the russian invaders and buy NFT tokens with the images of artistic space sculptures.
 We hope to raise $500 000 to support our defenders!
 All the funds raised will be transferred to the official cryptocurrency accounts provided by the Ministry of Digital Transformation of Ukraine.